Publishers need to know their readers to survive in digital era

 Wischenbart said the battle against Amazon is not yet lost.

-"Look at what happened to Microsoft," Wischenbart says.
+"Look at what happened to Microsoft (MSFT.O)," Wischenbart says.
 "About a decade ago they practically had a monopoly in software platforms.
 This is very different now."

 SOCIAL READING